-- Processing supplier invoices: Invoices are scanned by an accountant and sent in digital format to the Esker on Demand platform that then reads their content and presents useful data on a webpage.
-The accountant then approves, corrects or modifies the data that was automatically inputted.
+- Processing supplier invoices: Invoices are scanned and sent in digital format to the Esker on Demand platform that then reads their content and presents useful data on a webpage.
+Data that was automatically entered is approved, corrected, or modified.
 The same webpage is circulated from one user to the next to obtain authorization for payment or recognition in the accounts.
-Data that has been validated is then inputted directly in the company's management system. - Sales order processing: Sales orders by the Esker on Demand platform are received by fax, email or XML that then reads their content and presents pertinent data on a webpage.
+Validated data is then input directly in the company's management system. - Sales order processing: Sales orders by the Esker on Demand platform are received by fax, email or XML that then reads their content and presents pertinent data on a webpage.
 The sales department then approves, corrects or modifies the data that was automatically inputted.
 The same webpage is circulated from one user to the next to obtain authorization to deliver the services or products.
 Data that has been validated is then inputted directly in the company's management system and the corresponding documents are automatically archived on the platform. - E-invoice services: The Esker on Demand service replaces company's printers, capturing the flow of print jobs for invoices to be relayed to the Group's mail platforms where they are reconverted back to paper form and posted prior to transmission to the postal distribution network.
 For customers who want to receive their invoices in digital format, they are electronically signed (in compliance with the provisions of European tax laws) by the department and sent to the recipient through a portal that retains archived copies for 10 years. - Procurement-to-Pay processing: The Esker on Demand service replaces the company's printer, capturing the flow of vendor invoices for transmission in the form of a fax or structured electronic message.
-Purchase orders can be electronically signed and archived by our services for up to 10 years.

-- Outbound Mail on-demand: The Esker DeliveryWare or FlyDoc applications send letters to Esker on Demand in the form of an e-mail.
-Depending on their destination, they are forwarded to the most appropriate mail center, which prints, folds, stamps and mails them in real time. - Outbound Fax on-demand: The Esker DeliveryWare or FlyDoc applications transmit faxes to be sent to Esker on Demand in the form of an e-mail.
-Depending on their destination, they are forwarded to the nearest fax server that completes the delivery in real time. - Inbound Fax on-demand: A telephone number is assigned to each user.
-Every fax received at this number is automatically transferred by e-mail to the inbox of the user. - Automatic document archiving: Documents submitted to the platform to be sent by fax or mail can be archived for up to eleven years. - Outbound SMS on-demand - Mass email sending on-demand
+Purchase orders can be electronically signed and archived by our services for up to 10 years. - Outbound Mail on Demand: The DeliveryWare or FlyDoc applications send letters to Esker on Demand in the form of an e-mail.
+Depending on their destination, they are forwarded to the most appropriate mail center, which prints, folds, stamps and mails them in real time. - Outbound Fax on Demand: The DeliveryWare or FlyDoc applications transmit faxes to be sent to Esker on Demand in the form of an e-mail.
+Depending on their destination, they are forwarded to the nearest fax server that completes the delivery in real-time.

+- Inbound Fax on Demand: A telephone number is assigned to each user.
+Every fax received at this number is automatically transferred by e-mail to the inbox of the user.

+- Automatic document archiving: Documents submitted to the platform to be sent by fax or mail

+can be archived for up to eleven years.

+- Outbound SMS on Demand

+- Mass email sending on Demand